AlibabaCloudDocs/ots/intl.en-US/SDK Reference/.NET SDK/Search Index/Sorting and pagination.md

 -   Use the Limit and Offset parameters

     When the total number of rows to obtain is smaller than 10,000, you can specify the Limit and Offset parameters for pagination.
 The sum of the Limit and Offset parameter values cannot exceed 10,000.
+The maximum value of Limit is 100.

+    **Note:** To set Limit to a value greater than 100, see [How do I increase the limit on the rows of data returned by calling the Search operation to 1,000?](/intl.en-US/FAQ/General FAQ/How do I increase the limit on the rows of data returned by calling the Search operation to 1,000?.md).

+    If you use Limit and Offset for pagination but do not configure the Limit and Offset values, the default values are used.
+The default value of Limit is 10.
+The default value of Offset is 0.

     ```
     var searchQuery = new SearchQuery();